zwicker-group/py-pde/docs/paper/paper.md

 in custom applications.
 Generally, the just-in-time compilation provided by numba [@numba] allows for numerically efficient code while making deploying code easy.
-For instance, the package can be distributed to a cluster using `pip` without worrying about setting paths and compiling source code.
+In particular, the package can be distributed to a cluster using `pip` without worrying about setting paths or compiling source code.

 The `py-pde` package joins a long list of software packages that aid researchers in analyzing PDEs.